-Paragraph # Relevant Extracts from ISAs 705.19 If there is a material misstatement of the financial statements that relates to the non-disclosure of information required to be disclosed, the auditor shall: (a) Discuss the non-disclosure with those charged with governance; (b) Describe in the basis for modification paragraph the nature of the omitted information; and (c) Unless prohibited by law or regulation, include the omitted disclosures, provided it is practicable to do so and the auditor has obtained sufficient appropriate audit evidence about the omitted information.
+Paragraph # Relevant Extracts from ISAs 705.21 If there is a material misstatement of the financial statements that relates to specific amounts in the financial statements (including quantitative disclosures), the auditor shall include in the Basis for Opinion section a description and quantification of the financial effects of the misstatement, unless impracticable.
+If it is not practicable to quantify the financial effects, the auditor shall so state in this section.
 (Ref: Para.
-A19) 705.20 If the modification results from an inability to obtain sufficient appropriate audit evidence, the auditor shall include in the basis for modification paragraph the reasons for that inability.
-705.21 Even if the auditor has expressed an adverse opinion or disclaimed an opinion on the financial statements, the auditor shall describe in the basis for modification paragraph the reasons for any other matters of which the auditor is aware that would have required a modification to the opinion, and the effects thereof.
+A22) 705.22 If there is a material misstatement of the financial statements that relates to qualitative disclosures, the auditor shall include in the Basis for Opinion section an explanation of how the disclosures are misstated.
+705.23 If there is a material misstatement of the financial statements that relates to the non-disclosure of information required to be disclosed, the auditor shall: (a) Discuss the non-disclosure with those charged with governance; (b) Describe in the Basis for Opinion section the nature of the omitted information; and (c) Unless prohibited by law or regulation, include the omitted disclosures, provided it is practicable to do so and the auditor has obtained sufficient appropriate audit evidence about the omitted information.
 (Ref: Para.
-A20)
+A23) 705.24 If the modification results from an inability to obtain sufficient appropriate audit evidence, the auditor shall include in the Basis for Opinion section the reasons for that inability.
+705.25 When the auditor expresses a qualified or adverse opinion, the auditor shall amend the statement about whether the audit evidence obtained is sufficient and appropriate to provide a basis for the auditor's opinion required by paragraph 28(d) of ISA 700 (Revised) to include the word "qualified" or "adverse", as appropriate.
+705.26 When the auditor disclaims an opinion on the financial statements, the auditor's report shall not include the elements required by paragraphs 28(b) and 28(d) of ISA 700 (Revised).
+Those elements are: (a) A reference to the section of the auditor's report where the auditor's responsibilities are described; and (b) A statement about whether the audit evidence obtained is sufficient and appropriate to provide a basis for the auditor's opinion.
+705.27 Even if the auditor has expressed an adverse opinion or disclaimed an opinion on the financial statements, the auditor shall describe in the Basis for Opinion section the reasons for any other matters of which the auditor is aware that would have required a modification to the opinion, and the effects thereof.
+(Ref: Para.
+A24)